 “Yes, serjo.
 But I wasn’t there for very long.”

 Saying she wanted it more “Cyrodiilic” could mean a million different things.
 It could mean serjo wanted more emphasis on realism, like what someone might get from Colovian portrait painters in the west.
-Or maybe more vibrant colors, reflecting the lush Nibenese heartlands.
+Or maybe more vibrant colors, reflecting the lush Nibenese arts.
 Or that she wanted Akaviri motifs subtly woven into the image, like a gilded dragon-serpent stretching along the margins.

 Serjo Olerlo waved her hand.
 “Nonsense, that sort of thing stays with you.
 Why, if I were a painter, I’d be influenced by Morrowind since I was born here!
 Yes, a bit more Cyrodiilic.”